Katy Garbi: 2001–2003: Apla Ta Pragmata, The Remixes and Emmones Idees

 In 2001, Garbi released her twelfth studio album titled Apla Ta Pragmata (Things are simple), a double CD featuring 31 tracks and produced by Yannis Doulamis.
 The first CD features songs composed by Nikos Terzis, who also had written Garbi's earlier hit single "Pesto M' Ena Fili" as well as a duet with the young duo Antique titled "Einai Adiko Kai Krima".
 The album included the hits "Viastika" and "Thelo Apopse Na Horepso".
-Apla Ta Pragmata was certified 2× platinum in Greece and in Cyprus and earned Garbi the Modern Laiko Female Singer of the Year award at the Arion Music Awards.
+Apla Ta Pragmata was certified double-platinum in Greece and in Cyprus and earned Garbi the Modern Laiko Female Singer of the Year award at the Arion Music Awards.

 In 2002, Sony Music released the EP Remix Plus and the non-stop compilation CD titled Katy Garbi Hit Mix.

-In late 2002, Garbi released the EP Mia Kardia (One Heart), which was certified 2× platinum on the Greek Singles Chart.
+In late 2002, Garbi released the EP Mia Kardia (One Heart), which was certified double-platinum on the Greek Singles Chart.
 "Mia Kardia" became a hit in Greek clubs, characterized by a mix of sounds including a tsifteteli song, a techno-infused club song, a Hindi inspired song, and a duet with Giorgos Tsalikis.

 In 2003, Garbi worked with the group 667 on a song titled "Aeraki" which was included on the group's album.
 Later on that year Garbi released the album Emmones Idees (Obsessive idees); "Na Pernas", "Andres", "Esena Mono", and a duet with Yiannis Vardis titled "Poso Tha Thela" were well received singles from the album.
 In first for the Greek recording industry, a bonus DVD was released with the album containing the music videos and behind-the-scenes footage from Mia Kardia.
 Within a week, Emmones Idees had sold over 30,000 units achieving golden certification, heading steadily towards becoming platinum.
 To celebrate, Sony Music and whisky label Dewar's held an official presentation of the new gold album as well as a multi-platinum award ceremony of Garbi's past albums which had not officially been awarded certification plaques for reaching status sales.
-The albums and singles awarded were: Mia Kardia (Platinum), Apla Ta Pragmata (2× Platinum), Ti Theloune Ta Matia Sou (Platinum), To Kati (4× Platinum), Doro Theou (Gold), Hristougenna Me Tin Katy (Gold).
+The albums and singles awarded were: Mia Kardia (2×Platinum), Apla Ta Pragmata (2×Platinum), Ti Theloune Ta Matia Sou (Platinum), To Kati (4×Platinum), Doro Theou (Gold & Platinum), Hristougenna Me Tin Katy (Gold).